Market turbulence rattles small Indian IPOs as bigger deals loom

 Sadbhav Infrastructure, meanwhile, had received orders for only a fifth of its planned $74 million IPO in mid-afternoon trade on Wednesday.
 It was subscribed 1.34 times at the close.

-By contrast, power infrastructure services firm Power Mech (POMP.NS) and clinical research firm Syngene (SYNN.NS), which listed in August, were oversubscribed more than 30 times over.
+By contrast, power infrastructure services firm Power Mech and clinical research firm Syngene, which listed in August, were oversubscribed more than 30 times over.

 Investment bankers said retail investors were pulling back, while institutions were being pickier.